 - Increase exercise, e.g. more walks (Consider using a dog-walker )

 Owners should do this gradually over a long period.
 Avoid ‘crash dieting’ that is harmful to the dog and aim to reduce their calorie intake by around 15%,

-If you think your dog is carrying some extra timber then ask your vet for advice before proceeding with a weight loss routine.
+If you think your dog is carrying some extra timber, ask your vet for advice before starting a weight loss routine.

 Our article on How much should my dog eat is also worth a read